danielmorgan/blog/README.md

 ## How to (a personal reminder)

 ### Test new version locally
-Build from source then run a local server.
+Clean `build/`, build from source then run a local server.

 	grunt test

+### Work on the website live
+Watch for changes to source files then clean `build/` and build from source.

+	grunt watch

 ### Commit changes
-Build from source, commit, then push to GitHub.
+Clean `build/`, build from source, commit, then push to GitHub.

 	grunt build
 	git add .